noi-techpark/it.bz.beacon.admin/README.md

 ### Configure .env file
 Make a copy of the .env file and name it ".env.local".
 Fill in the URL of the Beacon Südtirol API in the newly created file.
+The same configuration can be made with environment variables.

 ### Install dependencies
 To install all needed dependencies execute this command: